Accidentally deleted data from SmartMedia Cards?

 After the scanning process is completed, you can check all recoverable data files.
 Preview some recovered photos and images, select your videos and click the "Recover" button to retrieve them back.

 Sometimes, you might find the video corrupt or unplayable after the preview using the software.
 This is because video files have a larger file size than documents or photos, and they are stored in thousands to tons of video fragments on storage devices like SmartMedia card.
 But no worries.
-Recoverit SmartMedia Card Recovery tool offers the Advanced Video Recovery feature with patented technology.
+Recoverit SmartMedia Card Recovery tool offers the Enhanced Recovery feature with patented technology.
 It automatically scans, gathers, and matches the video fragments and thus ensures most of your videos are recovered completely from DSLRs, Digital cameras, Drones, Actioncams, camcorders, SD cards, PC, HDDs, or any other source.
-All you have to do is click "Advanced Video Recovery."
+All you have to do is click "Enhanced Recovery."